data-provider/website/docs/basics-actions.md

 });
 ```

 The `onChild` method refers to listening events of any "children" (queried instances) of our provider (read the [events API chapter for further info](api-events.md).
-The axios addon emits `updateSuccess` and `deleteSuccess` errors when each method finish successfully.
+The Axios addon emits `updateSuccess` and `deleteSuccess` errors when each method finish successfully.
 Then, we are cleaning the cache of `todos` every time a `todo` is updated or deleted, no matter if it was made using our actions or not.

 In our example, as it is a very small project where things are very controlled, we are going to choose the first option, and we are going to manually clean the cache.